HL7/v2-to-fhir/input/pagecontent/mapping_guidelines.md

 <tr>
 <td>0..1</td>
 <td>1..n</td>
-<td>When the v2 message can empty and FHIR requires an attribute to be valued, a nullFlavor is preferred to indicate why it is absent.
+<td>When the HL7 v2 message incudes a blank field in a segment where HL7 FHIR requires an attribute to be valued, a nullFlavor is preferred to indicate why it is absent.
 The mapping will specify what the nullFavlor should be.
-However, it there is nullFlavor, then the local implementation of the mapping needs to determine what value should be used.</td>
+However, if there is no nullFlavor specified, then the local implementation of the mapping needs to determine what value should be used.</td>
 </tr>
 <tr>
 <td>n..*</td>